otterscan/otterscan/README.md

 git remote add otterscan git@github.com:wmitsuda/erigon.git
 ```

-Checkout the branch corresponding to the Erigon's stable tag you are using, or the `otterscan-develop` branch to the current development branch (be sure to check from which tag it is branched from to be sure it is a compatible branch).
+Checkout the `otterscan-develop` branch (be sure to check from which tag it is branched from to be sure it is a compatible branch).

 ```
+git fetch --all
 git checkout otterscan-develop
 ```